aerobless/knowledge/💽 Software/💎 Obsidian.md

 - [@ Symbol Linking](https://github.com/Ebonsignori/obsidian-at-symbol-linking): Reference to people via @ symbol, e.g. @theo.
 Can be restricted to a specific folder that contains all the people.
 - [AI File Organizer 2000](https://github.com/different-ai/file-organizer-2000): Tags, renames, and moves files to the most appropriate folders in your vault.
 - [Broken Links](https://github.com/ipshing/obsidian-broken-links): Find broken links.
-Especially useful when migrating from another note-taking app that may not be fully compat
+Especially useful when migrating from another note-taking app that may not be fully compatible with Obsidian.